Women and Substance Abuse: How Detox Can Help Women Achieve Recovery from Addiction

 - Women have a higher likelihood of combining prescription drugs and alcohol to intensify the effects of both.
 Unfortunately, this is very dangerous and likely to lead to a deadly overdose.

 - Women who abuse drugs are often likely to experience an end to their menstruation, especially if they become extremely malnourished.
 Those who misuse drugs like steroids may also show signs of male-pattern baldness, hair growth in different places on the body, and breast reduction (Center for Substance Abuse Research).

 Women are also more likely to face a number of serious consequences of substance abuse, such as financial problems, unwanted pregnancies, etc. If anyone you know is exhibiting these symptoms, it is time to get help.
-Call 800-483-2193 today to learn more.
+Call 866-351-3840(Who Answers?) today to learn more.

 What Treatments Are Available for Women Addicted to Drugs and Alcohol?

 There are many different treatment options available for women going through addiction recovery.
 One of the first treatment choices many women make is to seek detox.

 Detox, as stated by the NIDA, is the safe management of acute withdrawal symptoms.
 These symptoms occur when someone who is dependent on a substance stops their use of it.

 This can be managed in a number of ways depending on the individual, their needs, and their substance abuse of choice.
 However, most detox centers use a combination of medications and behavioral therapies.
 Treatment also involves helping patients make the transition from detox into rehab.

 - Detox itself is not a cure for addiction and must be followed by rehab in order for an individual to safely recover from a substance use disorder.